Folk metal: Explosion

 While Korpiklaani used an assortment of traditional instruments to deliver their folk metal, Finntroll relies on keyboards for Finnish folk melodies played in the humppa style.
 The keyboards in Finntroll are performed by Henri Sorvali who also performs in Moonsorrow, another folk metal band from Finland that he formed with his cousin Ville Sorvali in 1995.
 They released two demos, the first in 1997 and another in 1999, before the 2001 debut album Suden Uni.
 Moonsorrow blends folk metal with Viking metal by incorporating "Finland's traditional folk music forms into elaborate symphonic arrangements typical of Viking metal outfits such as Bathory and Enslaved."
 The adoption of folk elements was "becoming all the rage" in Finland by this point and other folk metal bands from Finland that began to emerge in the early 2000s included Cadacross, Ensiferum and later on Turisas and Wintersun.
 Ensiferum notably found themselves at the top of the Finnish charts with their 2007 single "One More Magic Potion".
 Finntroll, Korpiklaani, Moonsorrow and Turisas have all experienced chart success in their native Finland as well.

-There are also folk metal acts from the other Scandinavian countries.
-Icelandic group Skalmold is a notable example.
+There are also folk metal acts from the other nordic countries.
+Icelandic group Skálmöld is a notable example.
 The Norwegian act Glittertind was A-listed and played with the highest playing frequency on Norway's most popular radio channel NRK P1 with the song "Kvilelaus" (eng.
 Restless)" and performed the song on Lindmo when they released their first full-length as a full band.
 Other Norwegian acts include the aforementioned Storm and Windir as well as more recent groups such as Kampfar, Lumsk, Ásmegin and Trollfest.
 Bands from Sweden include the aforementioned Thyrfing and Månegarm along with other acts such as Otyg and Vintersorg.
 Folk metal bands from Denmark include Wuthering Heights, Svartsot, Huldre and the Faroe Islanders Týr.

 Outside Scandinavia, other European nations have contributed to the growing genre.
 Groups from the Baltic states of Estonia, Latvia and Lithuania includes Metsatöll, Raud-Ants, Skyforger and Varang Nord while representatives from Russia include Alkonost, Arkona and Butterfly Temple.
 More isolated examples across Europe include Dimmi Argus and Balkandji from Bulgaria, Equilibrium and Finsterforst from Germany, Dalriada from Hungary, Ithilien from Belgium, Cruadalach from the Czech Republic, Litvintroll from Belarus, Nightcreepers from France, Zaria from Slovenia, Mägo de Oz and Saurom from Spain, Elvenking from Italy and Eluveitie from Switzerland.

 Folkearth is an international folk metal project with members from several different European countries.
 At its inception, the project consisted of 14 musicians from separate backgrounds in folk and metal music.
 With their second album By the Sword of My Father released in 2006, the project boasted the participation of 31 musicians.